 Short-Term Rental Task Force

 On September 20, 2021, the Brevard City Council adopted Resolution Number 2021-47 establishing the Short-Term Rental Task Force.
 The purpose of the Task Force is to obtain data on short-term rentals (STRs) in the City of Brevard, assess positive and negative impacts, and provide recommendations to City Council.
-Short-term rentals are defined for the purposes of this Task Force as private residential properties that are rented, either in whole or in part, for periods of less than 30 days for compensation.
+Short-term rentals are defined, for the purposes of this Task Force, as private residential properties that are rented, either in whole or in part, for periods of less than 30 days for compensation.

-The task force has regular meetings on the 3rd Wednesday of each month at 11:00AM in the Council Chambers of City Hall.
-Occasionally special-called meetings are held in addition to or in place of the regular monthly meetings.
+- Occasionally special-called meetings are held in addition to or in place of the regular monthly meetings.

 One of the primary focuses of the Task Force is to gather data regarding STRs in Brevard, their impacts— both positive and negative— and the public's thoughts and concerns about them.

 ECONOMIC IMPACT ANALYSIS

 The Task Force commissioned an economic impact analysis of STRs in Brevard and Transylvania County after learning of a similar study done in Buncombe County.
 Key findings of the study include the following:

 The task force has commissioned a representative survey of city residents.
 Five hundred addresses within the city limits were randomly selected, and a three-step process of inviting participation from a household member of those residences was completed.
 Participants were asked to complete a brief online survey with multiple-choice and short-answer questions about their experiences with short-term rentals in Brevard.

 Following the representative survey, the survey was opened up to the public at large.
 Both surveys are now closed.
 The reports can be downloaded below.